Sports Therapy in Corona

 Our bodies are an important part of our everyday lives.
 Without them being fully functional, our abilities to be independent and achieve our goals in life suffer.

 Sports Therapy for the Weekend Warrior

 Whether you’re a pro athlete, weekend warrior or someone who spends their days at a computer work station, you can benefit from sports therapy.

-Sports physiotherapy can help you deal with pain from repetitive motion.
+Sports physical therapy can help you deal with pain from repetitive motion.
 For example, there are many professionals at desk jobs in Corona.
 Typing and using a mouse causes repetitive wrist motions that can lead to arthritis and carpal tunnel syndrome.

 Another ailment of a desk job lifestyle is bad posture, especially if your chair isn’t optimally suited to you.
 Back pain, bad posture and a sedentary lifestyle can lead to weight gain, making it difficult to exercise when you do have the time.